kaushik88/kaushik88.github.io/_posts/2016-01-30-hatching-twitter.md

 ### Ego

-If there was one important theme from the book, that would be the ego clashes among the co-founders and more specifically between Ev and Jack.
 Ev and Jack had fundamentally different views of what Twitter was and each of them tried to build *their* version of Twitter.
 Jack saw Twitter as a **status updater** - a place to say where *he* was and what *he* was doing, a place to display yourself and your ego to your followers.
 Ev, being a shy person, saw Twitter as a medium to share where *other people* were and what the *other people* were doing.

 {% include figure.html path="blog/personal/twitterbox1.jpg" alt="What're you doing?" %}

 I know this might sound trivial but is fundamental in shaping the vision of Twitter - Jack's vision saw twitter as a **status updater** whereas Ev visioned Twitter to be a real-time **news site**.
-One of the first decisions that Ev made after taking over as the CEO from Jack was to change the text in the Twitter text box from *'What're you doing?'* to *'What's happening?'*.
+In fact, one of the first decisions that Ev made after taking over as the CEO of Twitter from Jack was to change the text in the Twitter text box from *'What're you doing?'* to *'What's happening?'*.

 {% include figure.html path="blog/personal/twitterbox2.jpg" alt="What's happening?" %}